otter-computer/GaymersBot/README.md

 * [Python 2.7](https://www.python.org/downloads/)

 # Running
-Before first run you will need to create an `auth.json` file.
+Before first run you will need to add the 'AUTH_TOKEN' environment variable.
+On windows you can use `set AUTH_TOKEN=xxxx` on mac/linux you can use `export AUTH_TOKEN=xxx`.
 The token for a discord bot user are required.
 The token can be generated from the [Discord Developer Site](https://discordapp.com/developers/applications/me).
 See `auth.json.example`.

 *Important*
 - Your application must be converted to a 'Bot User' to generate a token